 Squats and seated leg press exercises both go a long way toward strengthening and toning the quadriceps.
-Though both are different in execution and where they can be performed, both squats and seated leg presses are multiple-joint exercises that engage muscles at the hip, knee and ankle joints.
-Both exercises are effective for developing strength, size and definition in the quadriceps, hamstrings and gluteal muscles.
+Though both are different in execution and where they can be performed, both squats and seated leg presses are multi-joint exercises that engage muscles at the hip, knee and ankle joints.

 Video of the Day